-Head over to our safeguarding page for our school policies .that are linked to eSafety.
-This page will used to provide monthly eSafety updates.
+Head over to our SAFEGUARDING page for our school policies that are linked to eSafety.

 A collection of five stories created to help parents and teachers educate children aged 3–7 about online safety, with accompanying teaching activities.
 The collection includes a ebooks, PDFs, a poster and an interactive app.
 As well as the books, there is a Digiduck Activity Menu for educators, that can be found here: